-- One (1) faculty representative from each academic department. - University Registrar (Chair), Ex officio - ❖ Vice Provost, Assessment & Instruction, Ex officio - ❖ Vice Provost, Academic Success Services, Ex officio (non-voting) - ❖ Vice Provost, Enrollment & Student Development, Ex officio (non-voting) - The UCC is a university committee managed by the faculty governing body. - The University Registrar shall serve as chair of the committee. - The faculty governing body shall appoint faculty representatives to serve on the committee in effort to provide representation consisting of the faculty who "own" undergraduate curriculum, develop courses, and degrees, as relevant. - ➤ The UCC will review proposed changes in, additions to, and deletions from the undergraduate curriculum, course descriptions, and catalog information and will forward recommendations to the Graduate Studies Committee or Provost, as appropriate. - > FPU-5.0003AP Credit Hour Policy - > FPU-5.00812AP Curriculum and Course Changes - > FPU-5.0065AP Course Syllabi - > FPU-5.0086AP Credit for Online Courses Completed Prior to Initial Enrollment
+- One (1) faculty representative from each academic department. - University Registrar (Chair), Ex officio - Institutional Research representative (non-voting) - Vice Provost, Academic Affairs, Ex officio - Vice Provost, Student Affairs, Ex officio (non-voting)

+- The UCC is a university committee managed by the faculty governing body. - The University Registrar shall serve as chair of the committee. - The faculty governing body shall appoint faculty representatives to serve on the committee in effort to provide representation consisting of the faculty who "own" undergraduate curriculum, develop courses, and degrees, as relevant. - The UCC will review proposed changes in, additions to, and deletions from the undergraduate curriculum, course descriptions, and catalog information.

+- FPU-5.0003AP Credit Hour Policy - FPU-5.00812AP Curriculum and Course Changes - FPU-5.0065AP Course Syllabi - FPU-5.0086AP Credit for Online Courses Completed Prior to Initial Enrollment

-University Graduate Studies Committee
+Graduate Studies Committee

-The purpose of the University Graduate Studies Committee is to review and make recommendations as to graduate academic policies and standards related to graduate level curriculum (approval of any new graduate programs or major changes to existing programs), graduate program monitoring and evaluation, graduate admissions requirements, graduate teaching and research assistantships, criteria for and appointment to the graduate faculty and other matters of importance pertaining to graduate education and programs.
+The purpose of the University Graduate Studies Committee is to review and make recommendations as to graduate academic policies and standards related to graduate level curriculum (new graduate programs or major changes to existing programs).
+Committee may serve in advisory capacity to the Graduate Director and Provost on other division-related matters.

-- One (1) faculty representative from each academic department directly associated with a graduate degree program or concentration. - ❖ One (1) faculty representative at-large - ❖ Graduate Division Director, (Chair), Ex officio - University Registrar, Ex officio - ❖ Vice Provost, Assessment & Instruction, Ex officio - ❖ Vice Provost, Academic Success Services, Ex officio (non-voting) - ❖ Vice Provost, Enrollment & Student Development, Ex officio (non-voting) - The University Graduate Studies Committee is a university committee managed by the faculty governing body. - > The Director of the Graduate Division shall serve as chair of the committee. - The faculty governing body shall appoint faculty representatives to serve on the committee in effort to provide representation consisting of the faculty who "own" graduate curriculum, develop courses, and degrees, as relevant. - ➤ The University Graduate Studies Committee will review proposed changes in, additions to, and deletions from the graduate curriculum, course descriptions, and catalog information and will forward recommendations to the Provost. - > FPU-5.0003AP Credit Hour Policy - > FPU-5.00812AP Curriculum and Course Changes - > FPU-5.0065AP Course Syllabi - > FPU-5.0086AP Credit for Online Courses Completed Prior to Initial Enrollment - > FPU-5.0096AP Graduate Degree Graduation Requirements
+- One (1) faculty representative from each academic department directly associated with a graduate degree program or concentration. - One (1) faculty representative at-large - Graduate Division Director, (Chair), Ex officio - University Registrar, Ex officio - Vice Provost, Academic Affairs, Ex officio - Vice Provost, Student Affairs, Ex officio (non-voting)

+- The University Graduate Studies Committee is a university committee managed by the faculty governing body. - The Director of the Graduate Division shall serve as chair of the committee. - The faculty governing body shall appoint faculty representatives to serve on the committee in effort to provide representation consisting of the faculty who bear responsibility for delivering and developing graduate curriculum, courses, and degrees, as relevant. - The University Graduate Studies Committee will review proposed changes in, additions to, and deletions from the graduate curriculum, course descriptions, and catalog information and will forward recommendations to the Provost.

+- FPU-5.0003AP Credit Hour Policy - FPU-5.00812AP Curriculum and Course Changes - FPU-5.0065AP Course Syllabi - FPU-5.0086AP Credit for Online Courses Completed Prior to Initial Enrollment - FPU-5.0096AP Graduate Degree Graduation Requirements